Haysto Logo

 Mortgage lenders don’t like to see lots of cash withdrawals as it leaves no paper trail for them to see what the money was spent on.

-Most illegal purchases are paid for in cash in hand, so even if you're using the money for something perfectly legit, it might set alarm bells ringing - particularly if you regularly take out large wads.
+Most illegal purchases are paid for 'cash in hand', so even if you're using the money for something perfectly legit, it might set alarm bells ringing - particularly if you regularly take out large amounts.
 If you can, try to avoid getting lots of cash out in the months leading up to your application.

 Get on top of your income